Monday project management software is yet another project management tool in a very crowded project management software space.

 4-No Client support

 The App does not have options for supporting clients.
-So if you plan to invite your clients to your workspace you need to buy them a regular seat.
+So if you plan to invite your clients to your workspace you need to buy them a new seat.

-In most cases clients only need view access to a few pages in the app and paying a full price for that is not right.
+In most cases clients only need access to a few pages in the app and paying a full price for that is quite exuberant.

 Monday has very limited options for customization.
 The user is forced into one view and has limited options to change that.